 If you appeal a disciplinary action, there will be a hearing.
-A hearing will be more formal than your student disciplinary meeting.
-The format of the hearing depends on the disciplinary sanction.
+A hearing is more formal than your student disciplinary meeting.
+The format of the hearing depends on your disciplinary sanction.

-- For suspensions more than 10 days or dismissals, the case is referred to the Student Conduct Committee.
+- The Student Conduct Committee hears cases with suspensions of more than 10 days or dismissals.
 A hearing with the Student Conduct Committee will have three to six decision makers (at least one student, one staff and one faculty).
 This is a formal hearing.

-- All other sanctions are referred to a conduct review officer for a brief adjudicative proceeding (BAP).
-A BAP has one decision maker, the conduct review officer.
-A BAP is an informal hearing.
+- A conduct review officer hears appeals for all other sanctions in a brief adjudicative proceeding (BAP).
+A BAP is an informal hearing with one decision maker, the conduct review officer.

 Your notification letter will tell you who to expect at the hearing.

-Hearings will typically follow a set format and are audio recorded.
+Hearings follow a set format and are audio recorded.

-- Hearings usually start with opening statements from each side.
+- Hearings start with opening statements from each side.

 - You will then be able to present your case.
 You can testify, present evidence and call witnesses.